 Imaging & Diagnostics

-Holland Hospital is an accredited Breast Imaging Center of Excellence.
-American College of Radiology's gold seal of accreditation represents the highest level of image quality and patient safety.
+Holland Hospital's accreditation as a Breast Imaging Center of Excellence, represents the highest level of image quality and patient safety.

 Tomosynthesis, also known as 3D mammography, is used in conjunction with

 conventional (digital) mammography to detect breast cancers, even the

 most difficult to locate.
 With tomosynthesis, a computer produces a 3D